How to Choose the Right Electric Bike Battery

 man-riding-on-the-road-graphic-jpg-3682624

 A 52v battery will not give you a huge increase in speed compared to a 48v battery, whilst riding on the flat.
 There is more of a notable difference, though, between a 36v and a 48v battery.
-This YouTube clipextlink-9661323 demonstrates this.
+This YouTube clip demonstrates this.
 It shows someone riding an electric bike with a 350 watt motor, using the throttle only, on a flat surface.
 Firstly with a 36v battery and then a 48v battery.

 The clip shows the electric bike gets up to 26.1 mph, with the 36v battery and up to 32.5 mph, with the 48v battery (6.4 mph difference).
 Remember though, the electric bike speed limit is 20mph/32kmph in most States in the US.
 It is 15.5mph/25kmph in the EU and UK.
 This backs up that a 52v battery is excessive, in terms of the speed it helps provide, for the following.
 If you’re only ever riding on flat/relatively flat conditions and you’re of average weight and not carrying any/much cargo.
 This is though, unless you’re in other parts of the world, which may have higher speed limits.